MSLNZ/msl-package-manager/docs/new_package_readme.rst

       2. *tox.ini* - must contain a **[pytest]** section to be used
       3. *setup.cfg* - must contain a **[tool:pytest]** section to be used

-   See the :ref:`envstest-ini` section for an example if you want to run pytest_ with custom options without modifying any of these configuration files.
+   See the :ref:`condatests-ini` section for an example if you want to run pytest_ with custom options without modifying any of these configuration files.

 Create the documentation files, uses `sphinx-build <https://www.sphinx-doc.org/en/latest/man/sphinx-build.html>`_,